Soft Skills: Why is it Important For You?

-Essentially, any skill that helps you work better with others on a personal level.
-In fact, the term ‘soft skills’ is a bit of a misnomer, because those are the sort of proficiencies anyone can benefit from.
+Essentially, any skill that helps you work better with others personally.
+The term ‘soft skills’ is a bit of a misnomer.
+Because those are the sort of proficiencies, anyone can benefit from.

-That’s not to say, of course, you should pay any less attention to honing your technical skills.
+That’s not to say, of course, you should pay less attention to honing your technical skills.
 If you’re a developer or a designer, you’ll need to stay on top of best practices.

 Soft SkillsTo Learn And Use

-Although our area of expertise lies in web development and design, these five soft skills are a great fit for almost any field.
+Although our area of expertise lies in web development and design.
+These five soft skills are a great fit for almost any field.
 If you make an effort to grasp all of them and incorporate them into the way you work, you should see positive results over the long term.

 Many design works can be subjective, given the preference for different styles.
-If you’re a web designer, therefore, you’ll probably need to deal with a lot of negative client feedback based on some aspect of your deliverables that’s subjectively off the mark.
+If you’re a web designer, therefore, you’ll probably need to deal with a lot of negative client feedback based on some aspect of your deliverables that are subjectively off the mark.

 There are two ways you can take this feedback.
-You can get defensive about it and ignore what your clients want, or you can be open to it and look for ways to incorporate it into your work.
+You can get defensive about it and ignore what your clients want.
+Or you can be open to it and look for ways to incorporate it into your work.

 If you’re convincing enough, you might even be able to sway people over to your way of thinking and get away with design choices you wouldn’t otherwise (and the same goes for development work!).

 If you’re working in a field related to tech.
 Such as web design or development, one of the best indicators of future success is your ability to adapt to changes.

 Try out online courses, read tutorials, keep up with web development and design publications (like us!), and try out new things.
 It might seem like a waste of time in some cases, but we’re willing to bet it might also help you land jobs you wouldn’t get otherwise.

 Take our earlier example of the developer who doesn’t have a good eye for design.
 In this case, an ideal combination would be to work with a talented web designer who can help them create a stylish front end for the functionality they develop.

 This also ties in with being open to accepting feedback.
 If you can receive feedback without taking it personally, you’ll have a much easier time figuring out what you need to improve your skillset.
-After all, other people are often much better when it comes to spotting our weaknesses.
+After all, other people are often much better at spotting our weaknesses.

 It sounds like a cliche, but communication is key in any workplace.
-Just as with relationships, if there aren’t any effective lines of communication, you’re probably in for a rocky road.
+Just as with relationships, if there aren’t effective lines of communication, you’re probably in for a rocky road.

 If you can’t communicate effectively with your client, you’ll never have a clear idea of what they’re looking for.
 This means the app will probably languish in development hell.
-Plus, if you’re part of a team, you won’t be able to tell them what it is you need from each member.
+Plus, if you’re part of a team, you won’t be able to tell them what you need from each member.

 There are a lot of talented developers that excel when it comes to this first factor.
 However, they might not be as good at drumming up a new business, and when they do, they undersell themselves.

 A quick Google search should enable you to figure out what the median income is for someone with your level of experience in your region.
 With this information, you can easily calculate what your income should be and use it to back you up in a negotiation.

-It’s very easy to fall into the trap of thinking that technical competence alone is enough to get you ahead in the workplace.
+It’s straightforward to fall into the trap of thinking that technical competence alone is enough to get you ahead in the workplace.
 Whether you’re a developer or a designer, you also need to round out your skillset if you want people to enjoy working with you.